Nuclear Fuel Fabrication

 Rigorous quality control measures are employed at all process points in order to ensure traceability of all components in case of failures.

 The major process safety concerns at nuclear fuel fabrication facilities are those of fluoride handling and the risk of a criticality event if insufficient care is taken with the arrangement of fissile materials.
 Both risks are managed through the rigorous control of materials, indeed, fuel fabrication facilities operate with a strict limitation on the enrichment level of uranium that is handled in the plant – this cannot be higher than 5% U-235, essentially eliminating the possibility of inadvertent criticality.

 Types of nuclear fuel assemblies for different reactors

-Pressurised water reactors (PWRs) are the most common type of nuclear reactor accounting for 66% of current installed nuclear generating capacity worldwide.
+Pressurised water reactors (PWRs) are the most common type of nuclear reactor accounting for two-thirds of current installed nuclear generating capacity worldwide.
 A PWR core uses normal water as both moderator and primary coolant – this is kept under considerable pressure (about 10 MPa) to prevent it from boiling, and its temperature rises to about 330°C after its upward passage past the fuel.
 It then goes through massive pipes to a steam generator.

 Fuel for western PWRs is built with a square lattice arrangement and assemblies are characterized by the number of rods they contain, typically, 17×17 in current designs.
 A PWR fuel assembly stands between four and five metres high, is about 20 cm across and weighs about half a tonne.
 The assembly has vacant rod positions – space left for the vertical insertion of a control rod.
 Not every assembly position requires fuel or a control rod, and a space may be designated as a "guide thimble" into which a neutron source rod, specific instrumentation, or a test fuel segment can be placed.